-Jack White first gained fame as part of the influential rock & roll power duo The White Stripes.
-From there he also found success with The Raconteurs, The Dead Weather and as a solo artist.
-On top of that he also runs his own record company and has had success as a producer.
-Of course all of this is well documented.
-But before him and Meg were declared as undisputed champions of the rock & roll tag team division, what was Jack White up to musically?
+Jack White first gained fame as part of the influential rock and roll power duo The White Stripes.
+From there he also found success with The Raconteurs, The Dead Weather, and as a solo artist.
+On top of that, he also runs his own record company and has had success as a producer.
+Of course, all of this is well documented.
+But before he and Meg were declared as undisputed champions of the rock and roll tag team division, what was Jack White up to musically?

 Apple of My Eye by The Upholsterers (Video)

 Goober & the Peas was a Detroit area Cowpunk band that was active 1990–1995.
 They built up a cult following for themselves for their entertaining live show and twisted sense of humor.
 White had a brief stint as the drummer for the Peas.

 Still performing under his birth name he was credited as John "Doc" Gillis.
 He drummed on three of the songs off their final album, 1995's The Jet-Age Genius of Goober & the Pea.

 The band (minus Jack White) formed for a mini-reunion in 2009 and they were able to sell out local venues around the Detroit area.

 Neighbors by Goober & The Peas (Jack White on drums) (Video)

 Formed in 1992, The Hentchmen was a Detroit area garage punk band.
 Jack White was an occasional member of the band.
 He played guitar and lead vocals on the band's cover of "Some Other Guy" (a 60s rock song recorded by The Beatles, among others) which was released as a 45 in 1997.